Azure/azure-sdk-tools/tools/Azure.SDK.ChangelogGen/readme.md

 In detail, following release notes will be generated automatically:

-- Obsoleted API in the release (i.e. Method/Property/Model/...)
+- Obsoleted API in the stable release (i.e. Method/Property/Model/...)
 - The change in the api-version tag used when generating the SDK (i.e. tag: package-preview-2023-03)
 - The change in the version of dependencies (i.e. Azure.Core, Azure.ResourceManager)